JustinTimperio/gpq/README.md

 </p>

+## Server Usage
+GPQ includes a fully featured server implementation that supports, users, topics, token auth, batching through avro or arrow, settings and state recovery, and graceful exits among many other features.

+The Server comes with it's own documents which you can read here: [ReadMe](https://github.com/JustinTimperio/gpq/server)

-## Usage
+## Direct Usage

 ### Prerequisites
 For this you will need Go >= `1.22` and gpq itself uses [hashmap](https://github.com/cornelk/hashmap) and [BadgerDB](https://github.com/dgraph-io/badger).

 ### Import Directly
-GPQ is primarily a embeddable priority queue meant to be used at the core of critical workloads that require complex queueing and delivery order guarantees.
+GPQ at the core is a embeddable priority queue meant to be used at the core of critical workloads that require complex queueing and delivery order guarantees.
 The best way to use it is just to import it.

 ```go
 import "github.com/JustinTimperio/gpq"